Crucial insights into blockchain smart contracts implementation in the supply chain that must interest supply chain managers and businesses

-In the end, blockchain is a ledger, a transaction record.
+Overall, blockchain is a ledger, a transaction record.
 Those transactions can be almost anything that can be recorded digitally, such as ownership names, attributes, transfers, places, conditions and statements, and more.

 Such versatility makes blockchain supply chain management perfect where various parties meet, and paperwork is continuously exchanged.

 For example, an operational smart contract between a retailer and a distributor may state, for supply chain purposes:

 Some of the information that can be written into a traditional operating contract can also be written into a smart contract, making smart contracts suitable for virtual agreements to handle complex supply chain relationships operationally.

 A smart contract is an operational tool that ensures the execution of lower-level, specific trade agreements.

 Standard contracts are useful and the way things are done is defined but they have limitations.
 For example, monitoring ongoing output against a standard contract is very difficult, as there is always a lot of filler language and legal to get through.

-In a smart contract, the precise, day-to-day specifications and goals are easier to identify and agree and see whether they are being met in the supply chain.
+In a smart contract, precise, day-to-day specifications and goals are easier to identify and agree on and see whether they are being met in the supply chain.

-A supply chain manager, for example, might set up a contract for a specific order and put the payment into escrow.
-When the items are purchased by the retailer's warehouse, the smart contract is updated, and the funds are transferred to the supplier automatically.
+A supply chain manager, for example, might set up a contract for a specific order and put payments into an escrow.
+When items are purchased by a retailer's warehouse, a smart contract is updated, and the funds are transferred to the supplier automatically.

-Anyone with the requisite permissions can access a smart contract because it is stored on a centralized, central ledger.
-That means all relevant stakeholders in the supply chain can access all smart contracts at all times.
+Anyone with the requisite permissions can access a smart contract because it is stored on a decentralized ledger.
+It means that all relevant stakeholders in a supply chain can access all smart contracts at all times.